 The fair value approach in IAS 39 for the measurement at initial recognition of financial liabilities is deemed a reasonable approximation of the value in the Solvency II balance sheet.
 Subsequent measurement changes in own credit standing are not taken into the account in the Solvency II balance sheet.

 D.3.4 Insurance & Intermediaries Payables

-Amounts due/overdue for payment by the valuation date to ceding insurance undertakings and linked to active reinsurance business, but that are not technical provisions (e.g. commissions due to reinsurance brokers but not yet paid by VIG Re).
-This position also includes payables from reinsurance accepted.
+Amounts past due for payment by the valuation date to ceding insurance undertakings and linked to assumed reinsurance business which do not form part of technical provisions.